syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 Private Shared Sub IterateTextBody(textBody As WTextBody)

-'Iterate through the each of the child items of WTextBody
+'Iterates through each of the child items of WTextBody

 For i As Integer = 0 To textBody.ChildEntities.Count - 1

 'IEntity is the basic unit in DocIO DOM.

-'Accessing the body items (should be either paragraph or table) as IEntity
+'Accessess the body items (should be either paragraph or table) as IEntity

 Dim bodyItemEntity As IEntity = textBody.ChildEntities(i)

-'A Text body can have 2 type of elements - Paragraph and Table
+'A Text body has 2 types of elements - Paragraph and Table

-'decide the element type using EntityType
+'Decides the element type by using EntityType

 Select Case bodyItemEntity.EntityType